julien-michot/Pensees/OBE/protocol.md

 ### Receptions
 So far, only very few (2) downloads likely happened where a clear and profound feeling that a specific static 2.5D image has to be remembered at wake-up.
 Parts of the images were visually clear, with edges, colors and semantics, the rest was unreachable by vision but very precise on the semantics: which concept, how many instances and where.
 It's quite a disturbing feeling to try to see something at that stage, something that you deeply know what it is only to fail to observe colors, details and just 'see' emptiness.

-At this stage, there is no means of knowin if these views were more than just dreams.
-The deep feeling and urgency of having to remember it when waking up is one clue but that's no proof.
+At this stage, there is no means of knowing if these views were more than just dreams.
+The deep feeling and urgency of having to remember it when waking up is one clue but that's no proof

 Let's keep on experimenting!